Setting up two-way synchronization with Jira.

 Authentication: Connecting Craft.io & Jira

 The first step of the configuration will connect Craft.io to Jira.
-Click Integrations from the user menu on the lower left of the sidebar and choose to connect to Jira.
+Click Integrations from the Workspace Settings menu on the lower left of the sidebar and choose to connect to Jira.

 You will be prompted to enter your Jira credentials.
 This includes the Jira URL, username, and API token.